monoteba/unity-visual-scripting/basics/04-animating-the-door/04-animating-the-door.md

 ---
 title: 04.
-Animating The Door
+Animating the Door
 parent: Basics
 ---

-# 04. Animating The Door
+# 04. Animating the Door

 Using **Unity 2021.3.27f1** and **Visual Scripting 1.8.0**.
 The project is using the **2D Core** template.